Apply to the Program

 (Word doc) required to go to nursing school at LCCC.

-tests in the Testing Center
+take the placement tests in the Testing Center

-You must place in ENGL 1010 – English I, or have an S in ENGL 1001 – Fundamentals
+Students must place in ENGL 1010 – English I, or have an S in ENGL 1001 – Fundamentals

 of English, or have a minimum grade of “C” from a prior college-level English Composition

-you will be accepted to the Nursing Program.
+students will be accepted to the Nursing Program.

 The math course must be MATH 1400 - Precalculus Algebra or College Algebra or higher.

-course for which you should register.
+math course for which they should register.

-test.
-Contact the Testing Center
+on the same test.
+Students can contact the Testing Center

 for details.
 Appointments are required.